MadProbe/zerg-wars-guide/cdn/md/patch-notes.md

 Send Stank sabotage ability recharges faster and now is available earlier on in the game (8 minutes from 10).
 Send Leviathan and Send Apocalisk are available now earlier on in the game.
 (15 Minutes from 20 Minutes).
 Increased the Range of Covert Ops Siege Tanks by 2.
 (The siege tanks used by the Terran Base).
-Added a new event for Apocalypse difficulty.
+Added two new events for Apocalypse difficulty.
 Added a new event in any difficulty that chooses randomly an event from Apocalypse.
 (Good luck) Siege tanks now attack faster in tank mode, each 0.8 seconds from each second.
 (Applies for all 3 types of siege tanks in the game: terran, mengsk and terran base)